 An ABC for developers who would like to support themselves financially with their independent app dev work.

-I’ve added iOS 16 compatibility, here’s a link to the new PDF file.
+I’ve added the 2022 iPhones, here’s a link to the new PDF file.
+I’ve had to split the iPhone page in 2 as iOS 16 now supports 8 different screen sizes.
 See my original post for more information on this reference sheet!

 I’ve added the new iPad Air 5 and iPhone SE 3 to my iOS screen sizes reference.

 “the general beliefs, ideas, and spirit of a time and place” (Merriam-Webster) Let’s say you’ve come up with a novel app idea.
 Look around to see if there are other projects or trends sharing some degree of similarity with your idea.
 It could mean the timing is good for your project.
 The Hooked app was… Continue reading Z is for Zeitgeist

 Cultivate your difference Building an app addressing a need no other app has ever addressed is a great competitive advantage.
 Your app can become the top result for the corresponding keywords and the more it’s the top result, the harder it is to beat your app.
 Your best shot at finding a novel idea with… Continue reading Y is for You

 Optimizing is for established businesses When an app is not bringing in serious money yet, focus on improvements you feel have a chance of changing the order of magnitude of the downloads or revenue you’re getting.
 There’s lots of advice out there about app marketing that will focus on optimizing existing revenue and they can… Continue reading X is for Multiply, don’t add

 Hook users in as fast as you can New users will often only try your app for a few seconds after downloading it.
 If they’re not amazed right away, they’ll leave the app and delete it.
 You need to create a Wow effect™️ very quickly once the app is launched.
 In TextingStory, a user can… Continue reading W is for Wow effect